Technology Stack

 OS Thread 2

-Traditional OS threads are heavy, requiring memory per thread and context-switching overhead.
-Thread per request scaling has historically hit a wall at a few thousand concurrent connections.
+Traditional OS threads are heavy: each thread consumes memory and adds context-switching overhead.
+Thread-per-request scaling has historically stalled at a few thousand concurrent connections.

 - Every incoming network connection gets its own extremely lightweight virtual thread.

-- Blocking I/O operations (like writing to the TCP socket or reading from the WAL) do not block OS threads.
-They just yield the virtual thread.
+- Blocking I/O operations (such as writing to the TCP socket or reading from the WAL) do not block OS threads.
+They yield the virtual thread instead.

 Why This Matters